jayallen/mt-plugin-anon-public-post/README.markdown

 ## INITIAL SETUP ##

-In order to use this plugin, you need to first set up three things:
+In order to use this plugin, you need to first set up two things:

 * An MT user account designated to be the default author for anonymous submitters
 * A modified version of the "create entry" index template that doesn't force users to sign in